On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: two-speed case

 \subsubsection{Construction of the handover point process}

 In the following, we formally describe the construction of the handover point process $\Vcal$ in the two-speed case.
-As seen before in the single-speed case, handovers are given by intersections of two radial birds under a certain empty half-ball or half-ellipse condition.
-By Lemma~\ref{lem:semiellipse2}, for the two-speed case, an intersection point $(\hat s, \hat h)$ between two radial birds at $(t,h), (t',h')$, gives rise to a handover if and only if the region $E_{\hat h}^{\hat s, v_l}$ has no point of $\Hcal^l$, for $l=1,2$.
+As seen before in the single-speed case, handovers are given by intersections of two radial birds satisfying certain empty half-ball or half-ellipse condition.
+By Lemma~\ref{lem:semiellipse2}, for the two-speed case, an intersection point $(\hat s, \hat h)$ between two radial birds at $(t,h), (t',h')$ give rise to a handover if and only if the region $E_{\hat h}^{\hat s, v_l}$ has no point of $\Hcal^l$, for $l=1,2$.

-In order to avoid over counting, we introduce some ordering, for the pair of head points.
-With this ordering in mind we can decompose the handover point process depending on the type of intersection.
-There are in total six types of intersection happens between all possible radial birds, as we will see later.
+In order to avoid over counting, we introduce some ordering for the pair of head points.
+With this ordering in mind, we can decompose the handover point process depending on the type of intersection.
+There are in total six types of intersections happening between all possible radial birds, as we will see later.
 Two of them are of {\em pure type} and four of them are of {\em mixed type}, defined below. \begin{definition}[Pure handovers] For $l=1,2$, an intersection is of type $l$ if both radial birds are of type $l$.
 We call these intersections \textbf{pure intersections} and handovers given by them as \textbf{pure handovers}. \end{definition} We denote the corresponding handover point process as $\Vcal_l$. \!\!
 Formally, as in (\ref{eq:VcalHPP2}) for the single-speed case, the pure handover point process is defined as

 for $l=1,2$, where $(\hat S, \hat H)$ is the intersection point between the radial birds with their heads at $(T^l_i,H^l_i) $ and $(T^l_j,H^l_j)\in \Hcal^l$ such that $T^l_j < T^l_i$ and $A(\hat S, \hat H)$ is the event that the intersection point $(\hat S, \hat H)$ exists and is responsible for a handover.
 In other words, $\Vcal_l$ is the point process of abscissas of the intersection points of any two radial bird of type $l$, which give rise to a handover.